schoenfelde/auto_background/README.md

 First install the required packages:

-`pip install -r requirements.txt`
+`python3 -m pip install -r requirements.txt`

-Use the python 3 compiler and run change_background.py
+Where python3 is the python 3 executable.

+Then go to [Reddit's Api Page](https://www.reddit.com/dev/api/) and create an account

+Then enter your new credentials in reddit.py.

+Then you can run the program with:

+`python3 change_background.py'

 ## Tests